FOOT CARE NURSE COURSE (PART 2)

 - The student is expected to have purchased the following textbook for Part 1 FCN course: Lazenby, Cindy.
 LM.
 (2017) Art & Science of Foot Care: A Clinical Resource for Nurses in Canada.

-The Foot Care Nurse Course Part 2 at Confederation College for 2018 is scheduled for May 3-6 or May 10-13 and June 7-10.
-Applicants will be expected to seek out eight hours of mentorship between May and June (to be discussed in class during the first clinical).
+The Foot Care Nurse Course Part 2 at Confederation College for 2018 is scheduled for June 4-8.
+Applicants will be expected to seek out eight hours of mentorship between May and June (to be discussed in class).
 Applicants who have successfully completed Part 1 are to register for Part 2 with Confederation College.
 Part 2 at Confederation College will only be offered if there are sufficient registrations.
-The course will consist of two, four-day weekends Thursday-Sunday, 9am-4:30pm.

 Registration will open on December 1, 2017 and deadline to register is April 6, 2018.